RODA/DialogCreator/USER_MANUAL.md

   - Dispatch a synthetic event on the element without directly changing its state.
   - Supported events: `'click'`, `'change'`, `'input'`.
   - Notes:
-    - For Checkbox/Radio, triggering `'click'` behaves like a user click (the control toggles via its built-in logic and conditions are re-evaluated).
+    - For Checkbox/Radio, triggering `'click'` behaves like a user click (the control toggles via its built-in logic).
     - Triggering `'change'` on inputs/selects notifies listeners but does not change the current value by itself.

 - `setSelected(name, value)`